athega/athega-hubot/README.md

 You'll need to edit the `Procfile` to say what the bot's name is.

-Hubot also needs three environmental variables set to run and to keep him running on heroku.
+Whistler also needs three environmental variables set to run and to keep him running on heroku.

 Campfire Variables